BRAZILIAN GAY PRIDE MARCH DRAWS HUGE CROWD

 Sydney gay pride turns 30, with a prayer service and a military contingent featuring for the first time.

 Hundreds of gay rights supporters march in the Indian capital, Delhi, for the first time.

-We rest Gay Pride Day to share wise words from one historian to you:
+We rest Gay Pride Day to share wise words from the past:

-Today is: 22nd January (GMT), in history on the 22nd of January, 1924 AD the following event happened:
+Today is: 27th February (GMT), in history on the 27th of February, 1746 AD the following birth happened:

 Gian Francesco Fortunati: Composer